Chemistro: Powers and abilities

 Curtis Carr is a gifted research scientist, with advanced degrees in chemistry, physics, and mechanical engineering.
 He is a highly skilled inventor and built his alchemy gun, which fires radiation able to transmute any substance into any other form of matter.
 He also built a "nullifier" rifle which is able to neutralize and reverse the effects of the alchemy gun, and Arch Morton's transmutation powers.
 The devices are cybernetically linked to the user, enabling him to work any transformation he can imagine.
 The transformed material usually turns to dust after exposure to heat or after a certain amount of time.
 Therefore, his alchemy gun cannot be used merely to transmute substances, such as turning lead or rock into gold.
 As High-Tech, Carr employed an armored exoskeleton suit and various devices of his own invention.

 Archibald Morton was granted the ability to transmute substances by the touch of his left hand in a similar fashion after his experimental version of the alchemy gun exploded.

 Calvin Carr used a set of wrist-blasters designed by the Wizard, which functioned in an identical manner to his brother's alchemy gun.

 Other versions

-An alternate universe variant of Calvin Carr / Chemistro from Earth-58163 appears in House of M: Masters of Evil as a member of the Hood's Masters of Evil.
+An alternate universe version of Calvin Carr / Chemistro from Earth-58163 appears in House of M: Masters of Evil as a member of the Hood's Masters of Evil.